MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Restart-Computer.md

 ## NOTES

+This cmdlet is only available on Windows platforms.

 - `Restart-Computer` only works on computers running Windows and requires WinRM and WMI to shutdown a system, including the local system.
 - `Restart-Computer` uses the [Win32Shutdown method](/windows/desktop/CIMWin32Prov/win32shutdown-method-in-class-win32-operatingsystem)
   of the Windows Management Instrumentation (WMI) [Win32_OperatingSystem](/windows/desktop/CIMWin32Prov/win32-operatingsystem) class.
 This method requires the **SeShutdownPrivilege** privilege be enabled for the user account used to restart the machine.

 ## RELATED LINKS